chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-12-Build-and-Manage-APIs-with-Apigee-Challenge-Lab.md

 3. Click the **Develop** tab in the top right.
 4. To add a policy to your proxy, click on **Proxy Endpoints** → **PostFlow** in the Navigator tab, then in the *Response* pipeline, click **+ Step** to add a step.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-add-policy-to-postflow-response-pipeline" ext="png" width="717" height="464" class="ml-li" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-add-policy-to-postflow-response-pipeline.png" width="717" height="464" class="ml-li" %}

 {:start="5"}
 5. In the left menu scroll down to the end, then select **Extension Callout**.
 Select your extension name from the **Extension** dropdown menu.
 Select **Log** from the Actions dropdown.
 Click **Add**.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-add-extension-callout-for-stackdriver-logging" ext="png" width="766" height="549" class="ml-li" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-add-extension-callout-for-stackdriver-logging.png" width="766" height="549" class="ml-li" %}

 {:start="6"}
 6. Modify Policy Extension Callout-1: